kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 In order to obtain the amount of solar energy a roof receives, we will use the **radiant exposure** bitmaps (in German: *Solarkataster*).
-Radiant exposure is the radiant energy received by a surface per unit area ($\mathrm{J/m^2}$ in SI units) during a defined timeperiod $\Delta t$.
+Radiant exposure is the radiant energy received by a surface per unit area ($\mathrm{J/m^2}$ in SI units) during a defined time period $\Delta t$.

-The image below shows an aerial image overlayed with radiant exposure map.
+The image below shows an aerial image overlaid with radiant exposure map.
 Dark red areas indicate high energy yields whereas white color indicates poor yield areas.

 ![solar-yield](solar-yield-example.jpg)